kristian-welsh/character-creation-backend/README.md

 ## Contributing

-We would love for anyone to submit pull requests with improvements.
-Please try to match the styles we have kept to.
+We would love for you to submit pull requests with improvements.
+Please try to match the existing code style.
-Subject to our review.
+Subject to review.

 ## License